Ming-Yeh Rawnsley: Career

-After graduating from the National Taiwan University in 1988, where she studied library science, Tsai went to the Institute of Communications Studies (ICS), University of Leeds in England for MA and PhD in communication studies.
+After graduating from the National Taiwan University in 1988, where she studied library science, Tsai went to the Institute of Communications Studies (ICS), University of Leeds in England for an MA and a PhD in communication studies.
 In 1998, she completed her PhD with a thesis about public service television in Taiwan.

 She served as a research fellow at the Institute of Asia-Pacific Studies (IAPS) of the University of Nottingham, where she researched mainly on the media and democratization in Taiwan (2000–2005), and a news editor of the British International Studies Association.
 In 2005, she went to China with her husband, Gary D. Rawnsley, a British political scientist, to work at the University of Nottingham Ningbo China.
 She was the Head of School of Chinese Studies and the IAPS's branch in Ningbo.
 In 2007, they both left Ningbo for the University of Leeds where Tsai began researching the Chinese-language cinema.
 Between 2017 and 2013, she researched and taught East Asian film industries at the ICS, University of Leeds.